More Details by Examples

 Other Functions

-AND, OR and XOR are famous logical expressions.
-PLUS and MINUS are for adding and subtracting.
-NOT is used for inverting the value of a logical statement.
-MOD, gives you the remainder of a division e.g. 100 MOD 2 gives you 0 or 40 MOD 6 gives you 4.
+AND, OR, and XOR are common logical operators.
+PLUS and MINUS are used for addition and subtraction.
+NOT inverts the value of a logical statement.
+MOD provides the remainder of a division (e.g., 100 MOD 2 gives 0, and 40 MOD 6 gives 4).

 Function Examples